Drag13/articles/Asm-base/index.md

          000002252055F084 @    2 : 26 fb             Star r0
 ```

-> If you are curious what it is and how to read this - here is a good [point to start](https://medium.com/dailyjs/understanding-v8s-bytecode-317d46c94775).
+> If you are curious about what it is and how to read this - here is a good [point to start](https://medium.com/dailyjs/understanding-v8s-bytecode-317d46c94775).

 But what if you want to see only some part of the code, let's say some function?
 Luckily, we have one more flag to filter bytecode by function's name ---print-bytecode-filter.